simnova/ownercommunity/docusaurus/docs/decisions/0010-context-builders.md

 In this example, we will go through the `GraphqlContextBuilder` class to showcase how to extend the context interface as well as provide additional functionality on the context initialization.

-Since our GraphQL Azure Function is an HTTP endpoint, we implement the `GrapqhlContext` interface by extending the `HttpContext` interface, which provides some common fields needed for all HTTP contexts such as the `HttpRequest` object.
+Since our GraphQL Azure Function is an HTTP endpoint, we implement the `GraphqlContext` interface by extending the `HttpContext` interface, which provides some common fields needed for all HTTP contexts such as the `HttpRequest` object.

 ```typescript
 export interface GraphqlContext extends HttpContext {